-March focus is Youth Empowerment, which means putting the power of positive change into the hands of our youth.
+April is Youth Empowerment month, which means putting the power of positive change into the hands of our youth.
 It means giving them the opportunity to problem solve, to get involved, and to take action.
-SAVE chapters offer exactly these possibilities, and empowering our young members is a favorite topic of mine when I explain to people why SAVE is so beneficial to our communities.
-Why SAVE in the high school they ask?
+SAVE Promise clubs offer exactly these possibilities, and empowering our young members is my number one highlight when I explain to people why Sandy Hook Promise Programs and SAVE Promise Clubs are so beneficial to our communities.
+Why SAVE Promise Clubs in the high school they ask?
 Well, because our teens and youth make things happen.
 And the more that they are empowered, the more that they will step up to do what is necessary.

 2. They lead – knowing what it takes to shepherd others toward non-violence and kindness.

 3. They make it all happen.
 Youth members are fully the key to SAVE’s mission, and they are truly the ones that run the show.

 4. They SAVE LIVES.
 By teaching, modeling, and sharing the message of Start with Hello and Say Something, our student leaders work to save lives every single day.
 What would possibly be more empowering than that?

 Every year, our high school SAVE members visit district elementary schools to lead a day of activities reminding the younger kids how important it is to stand up, speak out, be kind, and prevent bullying.
 They lead the activities with kids, speaking from their hearts about their own experiences, and becoming the role models that only youth can be for other youth.
 Teachers and parents can tell young people again and again that bullying and violence are wrong, but it takes another young person to truly get that idea through to one.
 The best role models are the ones standing right next to us.